 Organisers Helen Bradburn, Greig Douglas and Jonny Crombie

-In the run up to Beltane we build fire sculptures and prepare everything to be taken to Calton Hill.
-The day before and on the day, we prep Calton Hill for the festival- building stages, fire sculptures, Hill decoration as well as setting up the fencing, crowd barriers, toilets and lighting.
-During the event, as well as looking after the safety of our audience and performers, we light the fire sculptures and fire the pyrotechnics.
+In the run up to Beltane we build fire sculptures and props for groups, preparing everything to be taken to the Hill.
+In the days immediately before and on the day, we prepare Calton Hill for the festival – building stages and decorating the hill, as well as setting up the fencing, crowd barriers, toilets and lighting.
+During the event, as well as looking after the safety of our audience and performers, we run the neid fire to the key points, making sure all the performers have the light and toys they need and maybe even fire some pyrotechnics.
 At the end of the event and on the day after we take it all down again.

 – – – – –